Research Experience for Undergraduates (REU)

 Mentor: Jonathan Gratch and Gale Lucas

-Conflicts evoke emotion and often arise from differences in underlying values.
-Our research explores how values shape emotions, behaviors and outcomes in negotiation and other conflict settings.
-We adopt a multidisciplinary approach that combines psychological theories with artificial intelligence methods to examine how AI agents can participate in interpersonal conflicts and aid in their resolution.
-Our current efforts focus on the use of animated virtual agents and large language models (e.g., GPT-4) to both annotate human behavior and simulate the behavior of human partners within controlled experiments.
+Conflicts evoke emotion and often arise from differences in underlying personal and cultural values.
+Our research uses AI to gain insight into how culture shapes disputes, and develops methods to teach and coach conflict-resolution skills.
+We adopt a multidisciplinary approach that combines theories from psychology and dispute resolution with artificial intelligence methods (e.g., use of machine learning and large language models).
+Students will work with a large multicultural corpus of disputes.
 REU students are sought to assist with developing research software, experiments and data analysis.
-Candidates should have good programming skills, Prior experience with large-language models and exposure to psychology or negotiation research is a benefit.
+Candidates should have good programming skills.
+Prior experience with large-language models, including fine-tuning and reinforcement learning is a benefit.
+Fluency in Mandarin is also a benefit.

 AI and Machine Learning for Intelligent Tutoring Systems